juniorh28/HistoryOf/README.md

 Need to tweak:

 1. must work on making the site mobile-friendly
 2. separating the content into mutiple pages.
+Done!